 Joe describes the bags this way.
 “These bags are sweaty…they feel wet, you don’t know if you are leaking…they’re scrunchy…they make a crazy sound when people hug you…and I needed a lot of hugs at the time…they’re odorous..,and they are unsightly, they make a bulge in your clothes….”

 Joe readily describes the support that he receives on a continuous basis from his family and his community.
 His wife started looking online for products that would cover the bag and make it easier for him to get back to his “old self.”
 Unfortunately the covers she found just didn’t do the job.

 Luckily Joe lives in western Michigan, a manufacturing center of the country.
-He brought his problem to a friend in the textile business whose specialty is material that is carbon impregnated.
-When the carbon is activated in the cloth, it adsorbs odors.
+He brought his problem to a friend in the textile business whose specialty is material that is molecule impregnated.
+When the molecule technology is activated in the cloth, it adsorbs odors.
 It also wicks away the sweat and moisture that is trapped around the bag, reducing the risk of skin breakdown from bacterial or yeast infections.

 So with a group of friends, Joe transformed from patient to inventor—the result is StomaCloak.